SystemsApproach/private5g/cloud.rst

    :align: center

-   Alternative representation of the management platform, highlighting the off-line and on-line aspects of cloud management.
+   Alternative representation of the management platform, highlighting the offline and online aspects of cloud management.

-Finally, the off-line and on-line aspects of cloud management are related in the sense that the off-line component also lifecycle-manages the on-line component.
+Finally, the offline and online aspects of cloud management are related in the sense that the offline component also lifecycle-manages the online component.
 This is because the latter are deployed as Kubernetes applications, just like SD-Core and SD-RAN.
 Version management is a key aspect of this relationship since the runtime API to the 5G connectivity service has to stay in sync